vsashidh/generator-wrap-bdd/README.md

 # Writing features and step files

 This tool will create the necessary folder hierarchy to support the development of behavior driven tests.
-I will defer you to review documentation pertaining to writing a feature file and step file at https://github.com/cucumber/cucumber-js.
+I will defer you to review documentation pertaining to writing a feature file and step file to https://github.com/cucumber/cucumber-js.

 A noteworthy point is the ability of cucumber-js to provide you a stub step file once you have created your feature file.